 While Bayern are unlikely to give up their crown without a fight, there is some historical precedent to Dortmund winning the title when Bayern have a wobble.
-The last time the Bavarians were this low – or lower – in the table after seven rounds of matches was in 2010/11, when they were 12th with just eight points on the board.
+The last time the Bavarians were this low – or lower – in the table after 11 rounds of matches was in 2010/11, when they were ninth with 16 points on the board.
 The champions that season?
 That's right: Dortmund.

 The difference is that now there is a feeling of steel running through the Dortmund side thanks to the arrivals of midfield enforcers Thomas Delaney and Axel Witsel.
 Where BVB might previously have been overpowered by muscular, physical sides, there is little chance of that happening now.

 "He brought character into the game," said Reus of Witsel after he helped Dortmund overcome a dogged Greuther Fürth side in the DFB Cup first round.
 "We've needed a player like him."
 Reus was equally vocal in his praise for Delaney: "He's an outstanding player, the kind of player we've been missing in the past," he told Kicker.
 "We've had players who do the dirty work before, but in the tough games you need a player like him in that position.
 If the game calls for it, he'll slide in and switch the momentum in the other direction.
 Thomas could be very important for us."

 That in turn has helped Dortmund add an unglamorous - but equally significant - aspect to their game: the ability to grind out results.

 Having been on the receiving end of an unlikely comeback last season, when Schalke fought back from 4-0 down to draw 4-4, Dortmund's mental toughness appears to have gone up a notch this term.